| Space Cable |

 required point (the Lagrange point) at quite a modest cost compared

 with launching them by rockets.
 1000 tourists a day would use three trips of each of five 100-seat vehicles, assuming 67% loading.
 If they each pay £2000 and the operating cost is £500 out of that, the annual revenue is £500 million.
 This turns a profit in the fifth year without counting other sources of revenue.
-Future ActivityThere is still theoretical work needed on some aspects of
+Future ActivityMuch progress could be achieved by

 building an indoor scale